-Regional Headquarters will require individuals who have immigrated to Ireland or have resided overseas for a long period to complete a sworn declaration (Declaration by a leader or employee from Abroad -

-See Appendices) that there is nothing in their background which would prevent them from working with children.
+Regional Headquarters will require individuals who have immigrated to Ireland or have resided overseas for a long period to complete a sworn declaration (Declaration by a leader or employee from Abroad - See Appendices) that there is nothing in their background which would prevent them from working with children and young people.

 Regional Headquarters will also write to the referees provided on the Leader Registration Form seeking completion of a Volunteer Reference Form for the individual wishing to become a leader.
 Consideration will be given to the information contained on the vetting disclosure and references received and if all is satisfactory, names of suitable leaders will be forwarded to the Management Committee for ratification of their appointment.
-The Regional Administrator will then forward the Leader Registration forms to Brigade Headquarters for registration, the leader will be registered, allocated a registration number, and sent a leader registration card.
-The Captain of the Company will be informed that the leader can now commence working with children in the company.
+The Regional Administrator will update OBM in relation to the completed vetting and reference check, the leader will be registered, allocated a registration number, and sent a leader registration card.
+The Captain of the Company will be informed that the leader can now commence working with children and young people in the company.
+It is the responsibility of the Company Captain to ensure that all new leaders are provided with an induction into the company and ongoing supervision and support.

 If there is information on the vetting disclosure or references that indicates that the individual should not be appointed, Regional Headquarters will inform them in writing, giving reasons.
-An individual who is deemed unsuitable to work with children has the right of appeal.
+An individual who is deemed unsuitable to work with children and young people has the right of appeal.
 The appeal should be made in writing to the Regional Safeguarding Panel.

 In the case of a vetting disclosure that contains information that makes it unclear whether or not an individual should be registered, then a referral to the Regional Safeguarding Panel will be made.
-Members of the panel will consider the suitability of the individual and conduct a risk assessment based on whether the nature of the information on the disclosure poses any risk to the welfare of children or other adults.
-If the panel agree that the applicant is suitable to work with children their name will be forwarded to the Management Committee for ratification of their appointment, then Regional Headquarters will register the individual.
+Members of the panel will consider the suitability of the individual and conduct a risk assessment based on whether the nature of the information on the disclosure poses any risk to the welfare of children and young people or other adults.
+If the panel agree that the applicant is suitable to work with children and young people their name will be forwarded to the Management Committee for ratification of their appointment, then Regional Headquarters will register the individual.
 In certain circumstances it may be appropriate for an individual to be registered for a probationary period, with a date set for review.
 It may also be the case that an individual could be registered with certain conditions attached (for example that they do not drive the minibus etc.).
 An individual who is still deemed unsuitable by the panel has the right of appeal.
 The appeal should be made in writing to the Chair of the Management Committee within three months of notification of unsuitability.